-Art and culture lovers staying in luxury London hotels can take in the work of artist Joan Miro at the Tate Modern until September 11th.
+Art and culture lovers staying in The Montcalm Hotels London can take in the work of artist Joan Miro at the Tate Modern until September 11th.

 Joan Miro: The Ladder of Escape displays the Catalan painter and sculptor’s work, with the artist being hailed as one of the greatest of the 20th century, according to the gallery.